BEES AND WASPS

 Stinging Insect Pest Control

+Don't take the chance of upsetting a stinging insect nest, you may be stung multiple times!
 Absolute Pest Control exterminates any type of stinging insect.
 Wasps, bees and other stinging insect nests are a serious health concern around the home.
 Successful elimination of stinging pests requires proper identification of the bees, hornets or wasps that have infested your property.
-Unlike a bee’s barbed stinger, wasps have a smooth stinger which allows them to sting many times when they feel threatened.
-Don't take the chance of upsetting a stinging insect nest, you may be stung multiple times!

 Stinging insects rarely reuse the same nest year after year.
 Homeowners often self-treat and then seal up exterior entry points that stinging pests use for their nests.
 Once trapped, the nest of bees, hornets and wasps find alternate ways of exiting the treated area.
 You don't want hundreds of irritated stinging pests trapped inside a wall with nowhere to go but inside the home!

 Stinging pest extermination starts with a state licensed pest control technician providing a full inspection of your property.
 During the inspection, we'll point out potential problem areas around the structure.
-Once the source of your wasp problem has been identified, we'll create a customized wasp treatment plan, using the most effective and environmentally-conscious extermination solutions available.
+Once the source of your wasp problem has been identified, we'll create a customized wasp treatment, using the most effective and environmentally-conscious extermination solutions available.
+With a warranty through December 31st.
 Instead of battling stinging insects on your own, call us for a FREE estimate on your stinging insect problem.

 Stinging pests in Ohio